knewspring/Signal-Setup-Guide/signal-android/README.md

 git clone https://github.com/signalapp/Signal-Android.git && cd Signal-Android
 ```

-2. Comment out `distributionSha256Sum` on `gradle/wrapper/gradle-wrapper.properties`
+2. Comment out `distributionSha256Sum` on `gradle/wrapper/gradle-wrapper.properties` and change the grale version from `5.6.2` to `6.4.1`

 ```
 distributionBase=GRADLE_USER_HOME
 distributionPath=wrapper/dists
 #distributionSha256Sum=027fdd265d277bae65a0d349b6b8da02135b0b8e14ba891e26281fa877fe37a2
-distributionUrl=https\://services.gradle.org/distributions/gradle-5.6.2-all.zip
+distributionUrl=https\://services.gradle.org/distributions/gradle-6.4.1-all.zip
 zipStoreBase=GRADLE_USER_HOME
 zipStorePath=wrapper/dists
 ```

+3. Install the `21.0.6113669` NDK version [link](https://developer.android.com/studio/projects/install-ndk)
-3. Use 'Keystore Explorer’, edit `whisper.store` files (the password is "whisper" without quote), insert your all your server certificates there.
+4. Use 'Keystore Explorer’, edit `whisper.store` files (the password is "whisper" without quote), insert your all your server certificates there.
-4. Update URL with own server in `app/build.gradle` (be sure to use https and don't include trailing slash).
+5. Update URL with own server in `app/build.gradle` (be sure to use https and don't include trailing slash).
 If you are having a hard time finding your `Cloudfront domain`, you can find it in <a href="https://console.aws.amazon.com/cloudfront/">CloudFront console</a> formated as `random-id.cloudfront.net`.
 ```
 ...